Chapter 16: The Dim Flow of Irresistible Fate

 Shotgun finally arrives inside the reactor, where she’s surprised not to find any defences compared to outside.
 But she’s not entirely alone, as who should she discover red-handed but Rufus the mole in person.
 Rufus is just about to make an overconfident villain speech explaining all his plans, when the other three Turks arrive and shut him up.
 All he says before clamming up is that: “AVALANCHE has been taking liberties.”
 Surprising everyone, Verdot shows up right after the others!
 This is especially surprising to the player, who – if you’re like me – probably took the scene at Shinra HQ where Verdot found Rufus missing as happening at the time it was played, and not several hours earlier, like it would have taken for Verdot to go from the president’s office to Corel!
 Verdot reveals that Rufus is the mole, and that the Turks should arrest him, where he’ll be confined to a “secret room” in Turks HQ, secretly under arrest with no one in the public knowing about it to preserve Shinra’s image.
 The Turks are wholly behind this.
 Looks like human rights violations are back on the menu, boys!

-While the Turks initially have the advantage, as they just so happen to be on a defensible platform and can withstand a few waves of troopers, but they aren’t going to get out by standing there.
+While the Turks initially have the advantage, as they just so happen to be on a defensible platform and can withstand a few waves of troopers, they aren’t going to get out by standing there.
 Then again, why aren’t AVALANCHE just shooting them from above?
 The scene with Fuhito already had troopers armed with guns in it.
 He all but announced he was going to shoot them!
-Did an artist add the guns as an embellishment without the writers realizing it?
+Did an artist add the guns as an embellishment without the writers realizing it, or something vice versa?

-The Turks finally get moving just as Ravens show up on the platform to stop them, and Shotgun, who was already assigned the rearguard, sticks around to stop them.
+The Turks finally get moving just as Ravens show up on the platform to stop them, and Shotgun, who was assigned the rearguard, sticks around to stop them.
 Now that the Ravens are surviving more than one of Ririn’s attacks, I have to say: wow, this game is terrible at landing AI melee attacks on missile player characters, which is shocking considering they used to be the majority of playable characters!
 The Ravens spend most of the time milling about the battlefield nowhere near her!
-After the second round of Ravens, who should show up to reinforce our heroine but Two Guns / Ruluf (again, the Turk in question could be unique to Shotgun’s storyline, or might even be assigned by the player, I really don’t know).
+Come to think of it, this vaguely reminds me of the “partner” AI in FFA (scare quotes because it was just repurposed monster AI, long story).
+After the second round of Ravens, who should show up to reinforce our heroine but Two Guns / Ruluf (again, the Turk in question could be assigned based on the fact that you’re playing Shotgun, or might even be assigned by the player, I really don’t know).
 Ruluf has no idea what’s going on, so Shotgun orders him to run as a minute-thirty time counts down.
 Numerous Ravens can catch up to you during this sequence, and it really goes to show how diluted they’ve become that they’re speed bumps now instead of bosses equivalent to 2nd, possibly 1st Class SOLDIERs, doesn’t it?

 By the way, I’m so glad Shotgun has just given up on rescuing the reactor.
 I mean, I kind of genuinely am, because it would be silly for her to even be able to save it at this point, but I’m also glad because it’s funny.
 You see, the writers have basically forgotten about Barret and his hopes for the town, and that’s comedy.